quelgeek/pyngres/examples/README.md

 envHandle that has to be passed to the IIapi_connect() function using the connHandle member of the IIAPI_CONNPARM object.
 Because that is an important "gotcha" if you rely on the examples we have adapted most of our Python examples to show the way you would really connect today.
+We choose IIAPI_VERSION_11 explicitly.
+IIAPI_VERSION would select the latest version.

 It is important to remember that Python objects created within a scope get garbage-collected when control passes out of that scope.
 That is why some of